Quantum Functions

 - A function definition introduces a new function symbol into the global namespace.

-- Parameters can be used as variables in the body of the function.
+- Parameters can be used as variables in the body of the function, based on their declared types.
+For more on Qmod types, see Quantum Types and Classical Types.

 - Classical parameters can be used as variables in the declaration of subsequent parameter types in the signature of the function.